kumarbhotme/kumar.bhot.me/_tabs/readings.md

 I have always enjoyed reading.
 My friends found it funny to see me deep into the physics book during the college holidays.
 If they asked why I was reading academics, I would say, “I was getting bored.”
 It became a joke.

-One of my primary teachers said, "*When we understand a topic well, we don’t need to remember it*".
-That became the foundation of my learning and practically helped me through my school and university days.
+One of my primary school teachers use to say, "*When we understand something thoroughly, it becomes a part of us.
+And, we don’t need to remember it.*".
+That remained the foundation of my learning till date.

 Before 2011, I mostly read computer and programming-related books.
 Then I read Sapiens, and after that, I started exploring various topics.
 Usually, upon finishing a book, I try to find a book with contradictory views.